songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

-The result showed area, SI and elevation have significant correlation.
-Considering the reality, area will not be an important parameter when choosing the site of a tomb which is not related to fengshui.
-Whereas the SI is an essential factor because the round island, or round mountaintop before inundation, means a good luck in the world of fengshui, so I keep the SI and excluded others.
-Sand index correlated to SI, as sand index also an importance factor related to fengshui, so I kept both of them.
-The elements of Al and Si, and slope have strong correlation, which is easy to explain as the earth both have these two elements.
-Because the proportion of Al is more than Si, I dropped Si and slope.Sand index had correlation with pH.
+The result showed area, SI and elevation have significant correlations.
+In reality, area will not be an important parameter when choosing the site for a tomb which is not related to fengshui.
+Whereas the SI is a key factor because the round island, or round mountaintop before inundation, means a good luck in the context of fengshui, so I keep the variable SI and dropped others.
+Sand index correlated to SI -- because sand index also an importance factor related to fengshui -- I kept sand index for the analyses.
+The elements of Al and Si, and slope have strong correlations.
+Because the proportion of Al is more than Si, I dropped Si and slope.
+Sand index had correlation with pH.
 I am sure sand index should be reserved, so excluded the pH.

-Then look again the matrix after excluding the strong correlated attributes.
-The results looks nice.
+Check again the matrix without strong correlated attributes.
+The results looks good.

 {% highlight r %}